 Your agency has to create the kind of environment that encourages social sharing by posting goals and values regularly, providing a bit of social media training and guidelines, and always remembering to recognise and reward those who always post.

-If you need more info or help on increasing your activity on LinkedIn and the best hints and tips for agencies on the platform take a look at our LinkedIn guide.
+If you need more info or help on increasing your agency new business through LinkedIn and the best hints and tips for agencies on the platform take a look at our LinkedIn guide.